Scam Checker for Websites, Emails, Texts, and Online Offers

 Marketplace Fraud Detection Tool

-A sophisticated scam checker should be able to find strange behavior in messages between buyers and sellers.
+The ability to identify unusual behavior in messages between buyers and sellers is a critical characteristic of a sophisticated scam checker.
 It should warn you about fake urgency, off-platform pressure, payment confusion, and strange verification requests.
 That means the tool is useful for both people who just want to browse the web and those doing business online.

 Crypto and Investment Offer Fraud Detection